 Little Rock / North Little Rock Bike Share *

 Bike share is coming to our area!
-Metroplan is proud to partner with Bantam Strategy Group and BCycle to bring a top-tier bike share program to Little Rock and North Little Rock in 2018.
+Metroplan is proud to partner with Bantam Strategy Group and BCycle to bring a top-tier bike share program to Little Rock and North Little Rock.

 Figure 1.
 This is our new steed, the BCycle Dash.
 Image provided by BCycle.

 "Bike sharing is an innovative transportation program, ideal for short distance point-to-point trips providing users the ability to pick up a bicycle at any self-serve bike-station and return it to any other bike station located within the system's service area."
 Pedestrian and Bicycle Information Center

 Why Bike Share?

 Bike share is a means to address the concerns of citizens articulated in Metroplan's Imagine Central Arkansas, Little Rock's 2020 Sustainability Roadmap, and other feedback mechanisms.
 In 2016, the League of American Bicyclists identified launching a bike share program as a key step in making Little Rock more bike-friendly.
 Among other benefits, bike share will help make our community healthier, safer, and more independent.